Contributing to the code base#

 If you have a test that would emit a warning, but you aren’t actually testing the

 warning itself (say because it’s going to be removed in the future, or because we’re

 tm.ensure_clean context manager creates a temporary file for testing,

 with a generated filename (or your filename if provided), that is automatically

 with tm.ensure_clean('my_file_path') as path: # do something with the path

-It is highly discouraged to add a test that connects to the internet due to flakiness of network connections and
+A unit test should not access a public data set over the internet due to flakiness of network connections and

 lack of ownership of the server that is being connected to.
-If network connectivity is absolutely required, use the
+To mock this interaction, use the

 Here is an example of a self-contained set of tests in a file

 that illustrate multiple features that we like to use.
 Please remember to add the GitHub Issue Number